zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/troubleshooting.md

 ### Replace the policy

 NOTE: This method only applies if using [external references](https://docs.nginx.com/nginx-app-protect/configuration/#external-references)
-If items on the external reference change but the spec of the ApPolicy remains unchanged (even when re-applying the policy), kubernetes will not detect the update.
+If items on the external reference change but the spec of the APPolicy remains unchanged (even when re-applying the policy), kubernetes will not detect the update.
 In this case you can force-replace the resource.
 This will remove the resource and add it again, triggering a reload.
 For example:

 ```